wdawson/okta.github.io/_source/_posts/2019-03-05-spring-boot-migration.md

 </dependencies>
 ```

-This time around, in addition to the `spring-boot-starter-security` and `spring-boot-starter-web` Spring Boot Starters, we have the `spring-boot-starter-oauth2-client` starter.
-This gives us all the sensible defaults and auto-configuration for our Client Application.
-This new approach also reduces the amount of code we have to bring into our project.
-We have a separate starter for our Resource Server and a separate starter for our Client Application.
+This time around, in addition to the `spring-boot-starter-security` and `spring-boot-starter-web` Spring Boot Starters, you have the `spring-boot-starter-oauth2-client` starter.
+This gives us all the sensible defaults and auto-configuration for the Client Application.
+This new approach also reduces the amount of code you have to bring into your project.
+You have a separate starter for your Resource Server and a separate starter for your Client Application.

-The last dependency, `spring-boot-starter-webflux`, is what we're going to use to make the api calls to our Resource Server instead of using `RestTemplate`.
+The last dependency, `spring-boot-starter-webflux`, is what you're going to use to make the api calls to the Resource Server instead of using `RestTemplate`.
 More on that below.

 Next up, `application.yml`